mrdipeshashah/Big-Query-Google-Analytics-Day-Parting/README.md

 * **Evening**: 8 PM - 11 PM
 * **Lates**: 12 AM - 3 AM

-(the segmentation can be easily tweaked that match the business model requirements)
+The segmentation can be easily tweaked that match the business model requirements

 # THE SET-UP
 The steps required: